morshedimran/pio-setup/README.md

 ---------------------------------------
 :sparkles: GETTING STARTED :sparkles:

-### Assign roles on multiple servers
+### Server group to construct personium Unit
-  personium unit construction requires to assign the following 8 roles on different servers :one:.
+  Personium unit will be constructed by combining the interrelated servers where the following 7 roles will be assigned accordingly :one:.

 1.`Web` Reverse proxy server, contain Global IP, and should be accessible to the internet.